foreveryone1/ObsidianNotes/0 ttrpg/_Settings/Terrasque/Hakon Duodenuus.md

 		- **Vigilant.** The defender can't be surprised.
 - ## Actions
 	-  **Force-Empowered Rend.**
 		Melee Weapon Attack: your spell attack modifier to hit, reach 5 ft., one target you can see.
-Hit: 1d8 + PB force damage.
+Hit: 1d8 + `=this.prof` force damage.
 	-  **Repair (3/Day).**
-		The magical mechanisms inside the defender restore 2d8 + PB hit points to itself or to one construct or object within 5 feet of it.
+		The magical mechanisms inside the defender restore 2d8 + `=this.prof` hit points to itself or to one construct or object within 5 feet of it.

 - ## Reactions
 	- **Deflect Attack.**